stratosphere/stratosphere/_posts/2014-01-28-querying_mongodb.md

 git clone https://github.com/stratosphere/stratosphere-mongodb-example.git
 ```

 ... and import it as a Maven project into your Eclipse.
-You have to manually add the previously build mongo-hadoop jar-file as a dependency.
+You have to manually add the previously built mongo-hadoop jar-file as a dependency.
 You can now press the "Run" button and see how Stratosphere executes the little program.
 It was running for about 8 seconds on the 1.5 GB dataset.